 Numerous clinical observations suggest however that overtreatment can actually slow the healing process.
 This is why I advise that “less is best” when applying or ingesting it.
-For instance, in the treatment of venous (leg) ulcers, TWICE WEEKLY application of wheatgrass is adequate.
+For instance, in the treatment of venous (leg) ulcers, TWICE WEEKLY application of wheatgrass is ample.

 So, don’t overtreat!
 Less is best.

 Wheatgrass is also a catalyst, so only a small amount is needed at any given time.
-So don’t overuse it.

 For a boost to your immune system and general good health, take a small dose of wheatgrass extract – half a teaspoonful for children, one teaspoonful for adults – that’s right – on alternate days – and persevere.